RHIT-CSSE/csse332/docs/unofficial.md

 your work and avoid falling behind and finding yourself in a pickle.
 For policies and guidelines, see our official course syllabus at the top right corner.

+## Annoying your professor

+If you have made it this far reading this document, you get the privilege of overloading my email inbox with the flags of your favorite World Cup team.
+If you do not like soccer and are following the World Cup, then you can send me a funny picture of your pet.
+If you don't have any pets, then you can send me a picture of your favorite Norse or Greek deity.

 <!--
 ## A statement on mental health